ArthurLokhov/arch_install/arch_linux_setup_course/arch_install.md

 ping archlinux.org -c 5  # (4)
 ```

-1. Ensure your network interface is listed and enabled
+1. Ensure your network interface is listed and enabled.
 2. Wi-Fi—authenticate to the wireless network using iwctl.
-3. Connect to the Wi-Fi
+3. Connect to the Wi-Fi.
-4. Check the connection to Ethernet
+4. Check the connection to Ethernet.

 ## Update time and date:
 ```sh